 Digital transformation is a very trendy topic today.
 Companies claim to be implementing it, and sectors try, in vain, to resist to it.
 In fact, digital transformation touches many different sectors, such as banking, health and even agriculture.
-We expect almost all sectors to succumb to this revolution, and adapt to it.
-The luxury world, which is made of dream and exclusivity, was one sector we didn’t imagine building an unbreakable love story with digital.
-Why were luxury and digital thought to be very incompatible?
-And how is this sector adapting to the changes and making miracles?
+We expect almost all sectors to succumb to this temptation to digitalise everything, and adapt to it.
+The luxury world, which is made of dream and exclusivity, was one sector we didn’t imagine forming an enduring relationship with digital marketing.
+Why were luxury and digital thought to be utterly incompatible?
+And how is this sector adapting to the changes and working wonders?
 I will discuss these two debatable points throughout this article.

 Luxury and digital: a controversy